30 Fun Team Building Activities for Work

 4. Storytelling

-Activity: Pair up people.
+Pair up, people.
 Have one person talk about whatever they like for three minutes without stopping, but without using the word “I.” The listener remains silent.
 Reverse roles.

 Objective: Show how much talk is self-centered.